NYC, New York

 “Dad?”
 I swing around to confront him.
 “What happened?”

-“Um,” He shifts as Kate rushes in from the hallway, eyes wide with accusation.
+“Um,” He shifts as Kate rushes in from the hallway, eyes wide with accusations.

 Kate collapses, missing the chair and landing on the floor.
 She doesn’t seem to even notice.